Forceflow/ooc_svo_builder/README.md

 Since v1.2, side-buffer of configurable maximum size is also used to speed up SVO generation.
 This is especially interesting for sparse models (voxelizations of thin models).

-To build an octree for a geometry-only file, use svo_builder_binary.
-For building an octree for files with a normal vector payload, use svo_builder.
+To build an octree for a geometry-only file, use `svo_builder_binary`.
+For building an octree for files with a normal vector payload, use `svo_builder`.
 The tools will slap you with a trout if you try to run them with the wrong type of file.

 **Syntax:** svo_builder(_binary) -options

-* **-f** (path to .tri file) : The path to the .tri file you want to build an SVO from.
+- **-f** (path to .tri file) : The path to the .tri file you want to build an SVO from.
 (Required)
-* **-s** (gridsize) : The grid size resolution for the SVO.
+- **-s** (gridsize) : The grid size resolution for the SVO.
 Should be a power of 2.
 (Default: 1024)
-* **-l** (memory limit) : The memory limit for the SVO builder, in Mb.
+- **-l** (memory limit) : The memory limit for the SVO builder, in Mb.
 This is where the out-of-core part kicks in, of course.
 The tool will automatically select the most optimal partition size depending on the given memory limit.
 (Default: 2048)
-* **-d** (percentage sparseness) : How many percent (between 0.00 and 1.00) of the memory limit the process can use extra to speed up SVO generation in the case of Sparse Models.
+- **-d** (percentage sparseness) : How many percent (between 0.00 and 1.00) of the memory limit the process can use extra to speed up SVO generation in the case of Sparse Models.
 (Default: 0.10)
-* **-levels** Generate intermediare SVO levels' voxel payloads by averaging data from lower levels (which is a quick and dirty way to do low-cost Level-Of-Detail hierarchies).
+- **-levels** Generate intermediare SVO levels' voxel payloads by averaging data from lower levels (which is a quick and dirty way to do low-cost Level-Of-Detail hierarchies).
 If this option is not specified, only the leaf nodes have an actual payload.
 (Default: off)
-* **-c** (color_mode) Generate colors for the voxels.
+- **-c** (color_mode) Generate colors for the voxels.
 Keep in mind that when you're using the geometry-only version of the tool (svo_builder_binary), all the color options will be ignored and the voxels will just get a fixed white color.
 Options for color mode: (Default: model)
- * **model** : Give all voxels the color which is embedded in the .tri file.
+    - **model** : Give all voxels the color which is embedded in the .tri file.
 (Which will be white if the original model contained no vertex color information).
- * **linear** : Give voxels a linear RGB color related to their position in the grid.
+    - **linear** : Give voxels a linear RGB color related to their position in the grid.
- * **normal** : Get colors for voxels from sample normals of original triangles.
+    - **normal** : Get colors for voxels from sample normals of original triangles.
- * **fixed** : Give voxels a fixed color, configurable in the source code.
+    - **fixed** : Give voxels a fixed color, configurable in the source code.
-* **-v** Be very verbose, for debugging purposes.
+- **-v** Be very verbose, for debugging purposes.
 Switch this on if you're running into problems.

 **Examples**
 ````